ZenIDTeam/ZenID-android-sample/README.md

 ## ZenID Android SDK samples

-A collection of samples that shows how to use the ZenID Android SDK.
+Android sample app that shows how to use the ZenID Android SDK.
 The SDK can help you with performing the following operations on documents:

 * OCR and data extraction
 * verification of authenticity